jamf/jamfprotect/soar_playbooks/aftermath_collection/README.md

 This SOAR playbook is provided to collect the output from an Aftermath Scan and upload it to an AWS S3 bucket.

+## About Aftermath

+Aftermath is a Swift-based, open-source incident response framework, available on Jamf's open source GitHub repository (https://github.com/jamf/aftermath).

+Aftermath can be leveraged by defenders in order to collect and subsequently analyze the data from the compromised host.
+When deploying Aftermath via Jamf Pro, this script can be used in tandem with an Aftermath first run, ensuring the data is securely stored in a designated S3 bucket once an Aftermath collection is complete.

 ## Workflow

 For this playbook the following ***MUST*** be configured: